-- • Dubbing: Natural beaver fur.
+- • Dubbing: Natural or dyed beaver fur.
 Longer fibers preferred, preferably at least 1/2” long.
 (Note: Rim uses no dubbing wax.

 - • Wing: Web of saddle hackle feathers in dark dun color (the fluff at the base of the stem of a saddle hackle).

-Photographs by Ray Pong and Bill Cronin (Cronin Photography, Denver)
+Photographs above of tying by Ray Pong and Bill Cronin (Cronin Photography, Denver).

 The above color combinations have been known to work well.
 Other color combinations may also do well in your area.
 When tying bicolor flies, tie off thread after you secured the wing.
 The size and color of the flies vary from season to season as well as geographic region.
-For instructions on dying natural beaver pelts, which can be grey or light brown naturally, when unable find colors of pre-dyed long-haired beaver on the pelt, we followed these instuctions: Dying Beaver Fur for Fly Tying.
+For instructions on dying natural beaver pelts, which can be grey or light brown naturally, when unable find colors of pre-dyed long-haired beaver on the pelt, Rim and I have followed these instuctions: Dying Beaver Fur for Fly Tying.
 Or you can ask your wife’s hairdresser to do, which I have done as well, and is much easier.

 This tying page is available in PDF for printing here: Tying-the-RS2.pdf